iQuHACK/2024_Quandela_Remote/README.md

 - Performance
 - Number of Photon (ancillaries included)
 - Number of Modes (heralds and ancillaries included)

+The file auto_grader.py can show you the exact cost function that will be used to grade your processor.
+You can see at the bottom of this file how the criteria are defined.
+You can actually execute auto_grader.py to see our postprocessed ccz grade.
+This can be useful to define your loss function.

 #### Fidelity
 Our Fidelity is the distance between your gate and the theoretical perfect one.
 It's calculating with the distance between probabilities.